Ge6rrPQU/gh-testing/README.md

-Compatiblity is essential for Usefull eAsly things like in this EXmaple
+Aaa is essential for Aaa
+aaa things like in this AAA
-Exmaples Exmaple Exmaple Usefull Exmaple.Exmaple-Compatiblity easlyeasly
+Exmaples Aaa Aaa Aaa Aaa.Aaa-Aaa easlyeasly